DiceDB/dice/docs/src/content/docs/commands/HGETALL.md

 ## Example Usage

-### Example 1: Retrieving all fields and values from an existing hash
+### Retrieving all fields and values from an existing hash

 ```bash
 127.0.0.1:7379> HSET user:1000 name "John Doe" age "30" country "USA"